 The aims and objectives of this policy are:-

-- to identify students with SEN as early as possible;
+- to identify students with SEND as early as possible;

 - to create an environment that meets the special needs of each student;